Support

 Frequently Asked Questions

-CourseRecon turns a course file into actionable terrain intelligence.
+CourseRecon turns course terrain into actionable readiness intelligence.
 Here's how.

 Step 3: Connect Your Training Data

-Connect your Strava or Garmin Connect account, or upload FIT files directly from your device.
-We analyse your recent training to build a profile of your current capabilities:
+Connect your Strava account or upload FIT files from your device.
+We build a profile of your recent training — climbing volume, terrain experience, descending load, and more.

 We never post to your accounts or share your data.
 You can disconnect at any time.